itzdevi/HackEm/README.md

 ```
 @<tag>
 ```
-The tag can be any number, label, or variable, which will be explained at a later point.
+The tag can be any number, label, or variable.
+Those will be explained in depth at a later point.

 ## C Instruction
 The C instruction is a more compilcated instruction used for logic.